-For a private 30 minute video Boat Show tour please contact us now.
+For a private 30 minute boat show tour please go to

 Experienced sailors know the added safety that comes with good sailing performance.
 The ability to sail off a lee shore, shorten a passage to within the available weather window, safely maneuver through heavy seas, and a cockpit where you can “hunker down” safely when the going gets tough.